kubicorn/kubicorn/docs/_documentation/do-walkthrough.md

 ---
 layout: documentation
-title: Setting up Kubernetes in DigitalOcean with TLS secured private VPN mesh
+title: Setting up Kubernetes in DigitalOcean
 date: 2017-08-18
 doctype: do
 ---

 In the following, we're going to show you how to use `kubicorn` to ramp up a Kubernetes cluster in DigitalOcean, use it and tear it down again.
-The cluster will be running over DigitalOcean private networking on an encrypted VPN mesh.
+The cluster will be running over DigitalOcean private networking.

 As a prerequisite, you need to have `kubicorn` installed.
 Since we don't have binary releases yet, we assume you've got Go installed and simply do: